 Where else can you see the most complete set of fossil remains of the largest mammals to roam Europe during the last 2.5 million years?
 Nearby is one of Europe’s largest megalithic dolmen sites and an ancient travertine aqueduct.
 Towns dating back to the Iberian period and villages that have been occupied since the Neolithic dot the landscape that is largely made up of Badlands, a vast depression eroded by rivers and streams during the last 2 million years.
 This is the Granada Geopark.

-From Wednesday 26th May until the 6th June 2021 it is European Geopark week, an annual event to encourage people to appreciate and enjoy the unique features of all the 169 UNESCO Global Geoparks in 44 countries.
-The event is now in its sixth year when Granada Geopark first took part in 2021.
+The European Geopark week is an annual event to encourage people to appreciate and enjoy the unique features of all the 169 UNESCO Global Geoparks in 44 countries.
+The event was in its sixth year when Granada Geopark first took part in 2021.
 The week normally occurs during June and you can expect special guided tours and exhibitions like the Guided tour of the Mina de Yeso del Castellon Alto de Galera.